 - In a Very Special Episode of Ojamajo Doremi, the eponymous elementary school witches have to help Kayoko, a little girl pushed on the brink of depression by the inherent competitive Japanese school system.
 Feeling inadequate, mercilessly bullied, teased by her peers, ignored by the teachers and witnessing her parents always arguing for her school problems, Kayoko starts to exhibit psychosomatic reactions (aka throwing up in fear) whenever she approaches school, ultimately choosing to become an hikikomori.
 The witches just decide, without any use of their powers, to be Kayoko's helping hand, going so far to offer their own hats for...
 Kayoko's use and offering their friendship to ease her feeling of inadequacy and loneliness.

-- If potty-training episodes count, Pants Pankuro and Panpaka Pants are two other anime with these sorts of episodes, as well as the Hello Kitty and Cinnamoroll educational shorts that we're released in 2007 and 2008 in Japan.
+- If potty-training episodes count, Pants Pankuro and Panpaka Pants are two other anime with these sorts of episodes, as well as the Hello Kitty and Cinnamoroll educational shorts that we're released in The '90s and 2008 in Japan.

-- The Silver Age Speedy Roy Harper (later known as Arsenal and later still as Red Arrow) became a Very Special Character for much of his career, starting with a 1971 story in which he became a heroin addict.
-The original story was not especially Narmful, but many of the later ones which mentioned his drug abuse were.
+- Roy Harper, who would later be known as Arsenal and later still as Red Arrow, became a Very Special Character for much of his career due to that storyline.
+And while the original story was not especially Narmful, many of the later ones which mentioned his drug abuse were.